Everything you need to know about VAT Refund Policies in Dubai

 What is VAT in Dubai?

 A value-added tax (VAT) often called a consumption tax is a tax charged on a product whenever a value is added to the price of that product at each stage of the supply chain, right from production to the point of sale.
 The amount of VAT that the user pays is 5% of the cost of the product.
-VAT, unlike income tax, is the same for all kinds of earners and is not dependent on the taxpayer’s income.
+VAT in Dubai, UAE, unlike income tax, is the same for all kinds of earners and is not dependent on the taxpayer’s income.

 Some terms related to VAT to understand Refund policies